Nassa Group

-NASSA Group Limited has interests in Garment Manufacturing, Banking, Real Estate, Stock Brokering, Education and Travel.
+NASSA Group Limited has interests in garment manufacturing, banking, real estate, stockbroking, education and travel.

 History

-The first venture

-In 1990, Nazrul Islam Mazumder, along with his colleagues Saiful Islam, Mamun Abdullah, Nazrul Islam Swapan, Mr Altaf and the late Mr Kamrul, started their first factory, Starlight Knit-wear, under the NASSA Group's banner.
-The factory is still located at 2/b Elephant road, Dhaka, and had an employee count of 300 people, to contrast that with the 30,000+ people being employed by NASSA at the moment.
+In 1990, Nazrul Islam Mazumder, along with his colleagues Saiful Islam, Mamun Abdullah, Nazrul Islam Swapan, Altaf and Kamrul, started their first factory, Starlight Knit-wear, under the NASSA Group's banner.
+The factory is still located at 2/b Elephant road, Dhaka, and had an employee count of 300 people.
 Nazrul Islam Swapan left the company in 2010 over a dispute over ownership with Nazrul Islam Mazumder.

-Then along the line in 1999, EXIM Bank was incorporated into the NASSA Group.
+In 1999, EXIM Bank was incorporated into the NASSA Group.

 In 2017, after the Government of Bangladesh used intelligence agencies to remove the directors of Islami Bank Bangladesh, seven companies of NASSA received loans from the Bank without adequate collateral.
 NASSA group has defaulted on its loans in the past.

 Products and services

 Apparel

-The biggest export of Bangladesh is the garment apparel sector and since opening in 1990, NASSA Group has rapidly expanded to become one of the largest international apparel and textile manufacturing conglomerates serving fashion, private and brand labels in the US, Canada, Mexico and the EU.
-NASSA Group's Ready Made Garment and textile manufacturing division is a supplier of yarns, textiles and ready-made garments for branded and private label clients worldwide.
-The manufacturing operation boasts 1.1 million sq. ft. of production space, across which more than 30,000 skilled workers operate in 34 vertically owned factories.
-NASSA Group generating a turnover of US$370 million in 2013 through its contracts with distinguished high street retailers across the UK and US.
+Since opening in 1990, NASSA Group has been involved in apparel and textile manufacturing conglomerates serving fashion, private and brand labels in the US, Canada, Mexico and the EU.
+NASSA Group's Ready Made Garment and textile manufacturing division is a supplier of yarns, textiles and ready-made garments for branded and private label clients.
+It employs 30,000 workers in 34 vertically owned factories.
+NASSA Group generated a turnover of US$370 million in 2013 through its contracts with retailers in the UK and US.

-RMG

-The ready-made garment industry accounts for 75 percent of Bangladesh's exports and NASSA Group is the biggest manufacturer of the product in the country.